NexusWasLost/winbun64/README.md

-# Wincore
+# WinBun64

-Wincore is a C library for fetching system information on a Windows System.
+WinBun64 is a C library for fetching system information on a Windows System.

-Wincore is written in C but is compatible with both C and C++.
+WinBun64 is written in C but is compatible with both C and C++.

 ## 🔺 Features